30 Rules (or advice) to Follow when Bicycle Touring

 28. Never own more than you can carry.
 I understand that a traditional Kyrgyz dress is beautiful and so cheap… consider shipping it home.

 29. Have everything that you want the stay dry in plastic bags before you expect rain.
 Well, if you’re using proper panniers you’ll really need a lot of rain to get your stuff wet.
-Since our panniers are proper we never did that, anyway have good care of your electronics, always give them second protection.
+Since our panniers are proper we never did that, anyway have good care of your electronics, and always give them second protection.

 So, what do you think?
 Do these rules make sense?
 Do you have some more rules or advice to add?
 Contribute in the comments below!